 - Co-working or contributing membership is the most basic.
 It allows you to hang out at the space and use the wi-fi.
 It doesn’t include a key for 24/7 access, so you are at the mercy of regular hours and whenever other members are around.
 It also doesn’t include access to use any tools.
 This membership is most common for programmers and folks interested in the community, but not the equipment.
 It’s also used by supporters of Sector67, who want to be invited to members-only events and other activities but aren’t interested in using the equipment regularly.
 Cost is $30/month.

 - Regular membership includes 24/7 access with a key, the use of tools (some tools require skills checks and classes from staff to ensure you use the tool correctly and safely), as well as wi-fi.
-Members may also use a bin in the conference area to hold their projects for work in progress.
 High School and College students get a discount on their membership when they show proof of current enrollment (NOT a student ID, must show current transcript or other proof of registration for the current semester).
 Cost is $100/month, $50/month for college students, and $25/month for high school students (anyone under 18 must be accompanied by an adult).
-If you sign up and pay for 6 months in advance you’ll receive 1 month for free, if you sign up for a year you’ll receive 3 free months of membership at these levels.
+If you sign up and pay for 6 months in advance you’ll receive 1 month for free, if you sign up for 12 months you’ll receive 3 free months of membership free.

 - Basic desk space includes a dedicated 4′ wide desk section in the co-working section of Sector67.
-This co-working section has a separate keyed access, and more storage than just the bin.
 It has all the other benefits of membership as well.
 Cost is $150/month.

 I want to laser cut something

-Sector67 has two CO2 laser cutters, they can cut a variety of materials up to about 6mm or 1/4″ thick (unless it’s foam or other low density material then we might be able to swap lenses and cut thicker with larger kerf).
+Sector67 has a CO2 laser cutter, they can cut a variety of materials up to about 6mm or 1/4″ thick (unless it’s foam or other low density material then we might be able to swap lenses and cut thicker with larger kerf).
 For a great list of materials, check out the page at Pololu, who also cuts with a similar power CO2 laser cutter.
 Anything they list as “melts” or “melts badly” means that the material needs to be *very thin* to be successfully cut or it will remelt together after it’s cut apart.
 Laser cutters cannot cut polycarbonate or anything with chlorine in it (PVC, vinyl, etc), therefore if you’re providing a plastic or rubber we need to have a proof of origin or the ability to test it for chlorine when you bring it in (meaning we’re going to destructively test a sample).
 If you’re trying to cut something from wood or plastic that’s thicker than 1/4″ we’ll likely use the CNC wood router rather than the laser cutter.
 If you’re trying to cut any type of metal the CNC plasma cutter or CNC milling machine are the correct tools for the job (or cutting it by hand is usually faster depending on required precision and complexity).
-The maximum bed size on our larger laser cutter is 1200mm by 900mm, the machine will accept up to 4′ wide materials but can only cut 1200mm of them.
+The absolute maximum cut size on our larger laser cutter is 1200mm by 900mm, the machine will accept 4′ wide materials but can only cut 1200mm of them.

 What you need to provide: